umbraco/Umbraco.Community.Site.Resources/README.md

 ## The Autumn Contribution Challenge

-From September through November 2025, we invite you to participate in our Autumn Contribution Challenge!
+From September through ~~November 2025~~ **31st of December 2025 (the end date is extended to the end of the year)**, we invite you to participate in our Autumn Contribution Challenge!

 > _If you're in the Southern Hemisphere, please consider this a Spring challenge.
 The majority of our contributors are in the Northern Hemisphere so thank you for your understanding, and perhaps this is an opportunity to redress the balance?! 😅_

 ### What's the challenge?